ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/hpc_limits/guide.en-gb.md

 ---
-title: Technical capabilities
+title: "Technical capabilities"
-excerpt: 'Learn the technical capabilities and limitations of the OVHcloud Hosted Private Cloud'
+excerpt: "Learn the technical capabilities and limitations of the OVHcloud Hosted Private Cloud"
 updated: 2023-03-23
 ---